jss367/jss367.github.io/_posts/2020-05-13-Deep-Learning-Code-Implementations.md

 There are also student notebooks that are worth looking at.
 This student implemented [RetinaNet using FastAI](https://github.com/ChristianMarzahl/ObjectDetection).
 The code is out of date with the most recent version of FastAI but it's still worth looking at.
 There's an [implementation of SSD here](https://github.com/rohitgeo/singleshotdetector/blob/master/SingleShotDetector%20on%20Pascal.ipynb), although I haven't had a chance to go through it yet.
 This repo used [FastAI for Whale Identification](https://github.com/radekosmulski/whale/).
 These [notebooks have instance segmentation](https://github.com/lgvaz/mantisshrimp/tree/master/examples), which I haven't been able to find much of.

-I would like to create my own implementations of some of these object detection algorithms using FastAI and update this post with them, but I don't what the timeline is on that.
+I would like to create my own implementations of some of these object detection algorithms using FastAI and update this post with them, but I'm not sure when I'll get to that.

-## Model Zoo

-There is also a [Model Zoo website](https://modelzoo.co/) that contains implementations of every type from with every framework.
-There's a lot of great variety here.